|Full Name||Tom Craddick|

 |Education||B.B.A., Texas Tech University|

-Representative Tom Craddick is a sales representative for oilfield supply company Mustang Mud/Newpark Resources, the owner of Craddick Properties, a Midland investment business, and the president of Craddick, Inc.
+Craddick is also a successful businessman.
+He is a sales representative for Horizon Mud Company, owns Craddick Properties, a Midland investment business, and is president of Craddick, Inc.

 Craddick holds both a Bachelor of Business Administration and a Master of Business Administration from Texas Tech University.
 Craddick married the former Nadine Nayfa, a native of Sweetwater, in 1969.
-They have two children, Christi and Thomas Russell, Jr. Craddick and Nadine have a grandson, Tripp, and a granddaughter, Claire.
+They have two children, Christi and Thomas Russell, Jr. Their son, Tommy, married the former Laura Parker in 2004.
+Craddick and Nadine have a grandson, Tripp, and two granddaughters, Claire and Catherine.

 Information in this bio was provided by Craddick's office.